-San Saba ISD area will be re-inspected in 2019.
-Cherokee ISD area will be re-inspected in 2020.
+San Saba ISD area will be re-inspected in 2025.
+Cherokee ISD area will be re-inspected in 2026.
+Richland Springs ISD area will be re-inspected in 2027.

-San Saba County Appraisal District Reappraisal Plan Details
+San Saba Central Appraisal District Reappraisal Plan Details

 Except as otherwise provided by the Property Tax Code, all taxable property is appraised at its "market value" as of January 1st.
 Under the tax code, "market value" means the price at which a property would transfer for cash or its equivalent under prevailing market conditions if: